yufengliu15/cu-webring/README.md

 4. Create a [pull request](https://github.com/yufengliu15/cu-webring/pulls).

 ## How long will the webring be maintained for?
-As long as the url is working ([cu-webring.org](https://cu-webring.org)), I (@yufengliu15) will maintain the webring.
+As long as the url is working ([cu-webring.org](https://cu-webring.org)), I (@yufengliu15 & @rapha-pro) will maintain the webring.
 So do not hesitate to open a pull request!

 Authors: Yufeng Liu (@yufengliu15) and Raphaël Onana (@rapha-pro)